openebs/openebs/contribute/process/pr-workflow-developer-doc.md

      This change is being developed with the branch named : OpenEBS-DevDoc-PR-Workflow-#213

 ## Commit your changes
 - Reference the issue number along with a brief description in your commits
-- The commit summary should be within 50 characters
-- A detailed commit message COULD be included explaining details in each file.
+- Set your commit.template to the `commit_template` file with `git config --local commit.template commit_template`

 ## Submit a Pull request.
 - Rebase your development branch